Web Analytics Made Easy - StatCounter

 Warm-air calls

 The indoor blower may move air while the outdoor unit is not removing heat.
-That can make the home feel like the AC is blowing warm air.
+That can make your home feel like the AC is blowing warm air.

 Breaker trips